Whether you’re working for a business online or creating one of your own, there are a lot of things that you need to know about transfers.

 Is FTP Safe?

-FTP lacks built-in security safeguards, making it easier for file transfer because it sends data in clear text without encryption.
+FTP is not the safest.
+It lacks built-in security safeguards, making it easier for file transfer because it sends data in clear text without encryption.
 Making FTP secure can be hard, which is why FTP transfers are vulnerable to a number of malicious attacks.

 Does FTP Use TCP or UDP?

-FTP always employs transmission control protocol (TCP) for transport requirements; it never uses user datagram protocol (UDP).
+Yes, FTP always uses transmission control protocol (TCP) for transport requirements; it never uses user datagram protocol (UDP).

 Familiarize Yourself With FTP Before Selecting a Web Hosting Provider